cargomedia/janus-gateway-audioroom/README.md

 Overview
 --------
 This plugin is based on native `janus/audiobridge` plugin and adds additional functionality.

 Main extensions:
+- renames plugin with `janus.plugin.cm.audioroom`
+- renames identification field called `room` with `id`
-- changes type of audio room `id` from `integer` to `string`
+- changes type of room `id` from `integer` to `string`
-- automatically records the `room` into configurable archives
+- automatically records the audio `room` into configurable archives
 - creates job files and store events like new `archive-finished`

 Configuration